-- Open a supported Web browser window. а - Log in to the DRAC 5 Web-based interface. b - Expand the System tree and click Remote Access.
-C - Click the Configuration tab, and then click Security. d - In the Security Certificate Main Menu page, select Upload Server Certificate and click Apply. e - f In the Certificate Upload screen, perform one of the following procedures: - Click Browse and select the certificate - In the Value field, type the path to the certificate. - Click Apply. g
+- a Open a supported Web browser window. - b Log in to the DRAC 5 Web-based interface. - c Expand the System tree and click Remote Access. - d Click the Configuration tab, and then click Security. - e In the Security Certificate Main Menu page, select Upload Server Certificate and click Apply. - f In the Certificate Upload screen, perform one of the following procedures: - Click Browse and select the certificate - In the Value field, type the path to the certificate. - g Click Apply.